FredaXin/blog_posts/group_by/group_by.md

 All the above might still sound rather abstract; let's try it out using a real dataset from the [Titanic Kaggle Competition](https://www.kaggle.com/c/titanic/data).
-(Note that there are two datasets available and I will be using "train.csv" in this blog post.)
+(Note that there are three datasets available and I will be using "train.csv" in this blog post.)

 ---